ultl/aie/chap_01.md

-# **Chapter 1.
-Introduction to Building AI Applications with Foundation Models**
+# Chapter 1.
+Introduction to Building AI Applications with Foundation Models

-Developing AI models traditionally demands substantial resources and specialized expertise.
-Model as a Service (MaaS) streamlines this process by allowing developers to access advanced AI capabilities via APIs, eliminating the need to build or maintain models in-house.
+Developing AI models has traditionally required significant resources and specialized expertise.
+Model as a Service (MaaS) simplifies this process by providing developers with access to advanced AI capabilities via APIs, eliminating the need to build or maintain models in-house.

 ## A. The Rise of AI Engineering

-### **1. From Language Models to Large Language Models**
+### 1. From Language Models to Large Language Models

-- Language models leverage statistical properties of language for tasks such as text generation and comprehension.
+- Language models utilize statistical properties of language for tasks such as text generation and comprehension.
-- **Historical context:** Claude Shannon’s pioneering work in information theory (entropy, redundancy, channel capacity) established the groundwork for language modeling.
+- **Historical context:** Claude Shannon’s foundational work in information theory (entropy, redundancy, channel capacity) laid the groundwork for language modeling.
 - Early language models were limited in scope and typically focused on single languages.